Harpooner (1830 ship): Whaler

 4th whaling voyage (1842–1848): Captain Debney sailed from London on 4 April 1842, bound for Timor.
 In early 1845 a hurricane damaged Harpooner while she was south of the Solomon Islands.
 Harpooner lost her mizzen mast and main topmast, sprung her foremast, and lost or damaged all of her boats.
 She arrived at Sydney on 9 February.
-While she was undergoing repairs Debney transhipped on a merchant vessel going to London the 1200 barrels of oil Harpooner had gathered.
+While she was undergoing repairs Debney transshipped on a merchant vessel going to London the 1200 barrels of oil Harpooner had gathered.
 Harpooner sailed on 4 June and by early August she was in New Hebridean waters.
 In late 1845 she as was at the Bay of Islands, where a number of the crew deserted.
 Debney had to return to Sydney to recruit more crew.
 Harpooner was at Hobart in late October 1846 with a cargo of 1350 barrels of sperm oil.
 In Hobart Debney sought a cargo of freight to carry back to London with the oil.
 The vessel sailed for London on 14 December 1846, stopping at Adelaide in late December 1846.

 In Adelaide, Debney took on more freight, but Harpooner not sail until 18 March 1847, under the command of a new master named Papps.
 But within days she was forced to seek a sheltered port to recaulk her topsides.
 She arrived in Sydney on 25 April 1847, for further repairs.
 She took on 24 passengers and sailed, but had to return 10 days later, leaky.
-A survey resulted in Harpooner transhipping part of her cargo to enable the vessel to ride higher in the water.
+A survey resulted in Harpooner transshipping part of her cargo to enable the vessel to ride higher in the water.
 Harpooner finally sailed for England, arriving at Swansea on 3 February 1848.
 A gale drove Harpooner out to sea but did little damage.
 Harpooner finally sailed for London on 11 February 1848 and arrived on 21 February.

 By the time Harpooner returned, the partnership of Green, Wigram's & Green had been wound up.
 Harpooner was sold.

+In Adelaide, Harpooner had taken on board 500 tons of copper ore to be conveyed to Swansea.
+When she required repairs, the cost of the repairs exceeded her value.
+Wigrams sought to assign the cost of repairing her for the sake of completing the voyage to the owners of the cargo under a claim of general average.
+The court found against Wigrams.